 Figure 6 (top) shows the measured wavelengths as a function of the inverse of the area of the Voronoi cells, which is proportional to the microparticle number density.
 Figure 6 (bottom) shows the dependence of the wavelengths on the electrode distance.
 It can be seen that in general, for the ground experiments (red crosses), the wavelength increases with rising electrode distance and falling microparticle density.
-At the smallest electrode separations (runs k.l) an increase of the wavelength can be observed (Fig. 6b).
+At the smallest electrode separations (runs k and l), an increase in the wavelength can be observed [Fig. 6(b)].
 In these cases, the particle density in the region of the waves shows a slight decrease in contrast to the density increase with increasing compression for the runs a-j.
 The density decrease could be attributed to a larger horizontal extent of the cloud (visible in Fig. 4).
-Another possibility is the loss of particles dropping out of the plasma outside tof he field of view.
-Due to the particle density decrease, the wavelengths at the
+Another possibility is the loss of particles dropping out of the plasma outside of the field of view.
+Due to the particle density decrease, the wavelengths at the smallest electrode

 FIG. 6.
-Dependence of the measured wavelength λ on (top) the inverse of the area A of the Voronoi cells, which is proportional to the microparticle number density, and (bottom) the electrode distance ΔL for the flight experiments a) (blue empty) and b) (blue filled circles), and the ground experiment (red crosses).
+Dependence of the measured wavelength λ on (a) the inverse of the area A of the Voronoi cells, which is proportional to the microparticle number density, and (b) the electrode distance ΔL for the datasets "Flight (al)-(all)" (blue empty) and "Flight (bl)-(all)" (blue filled circles), and the ground experiment (red crosses).
 Error bars for the ground data are of the size of the plot symbols (the uncertainty of λ is defined by the shift of the slab in the correlation analysis by 1 px = 0.0765 mm).
 For the flight experiments (blue symbols), both the minimum and maximum wavelengths given in Table I are represented by separate circles.

-smallest electrode separations are of the order of those at a larger distance of 36.2mm (run h) with comparable particle density.
-For the microgravity experiments, the dependence can be seen only very weakly for experiment run a) (open blue circles), while in run b) (filled blue circles) the measured wavelengths do not seem to depend on the microparticle density.
-One problem of parabolic flights as a platform for such investigations is the short time of microgravity in general ($\approx 22 \text{ s}$), and its quality.
-The residual gravitational forces (jitter) induce fluctuations in the particle system, and further there are acceleration forces due to the flight maneuver along the plane's axis in flight direction that cause a motion of the whole particle cloud, as explained in the beginning of section IIB.
-During the experiments performed on ground, the particle system was compressed and then left alone to stabilize for several seconds, which was not possible in the short time provided by the parabola, and would have been hindered by the present fluctuations.
+separations are of the order of those at a larger distance of 36.2 mm (run h) with comparable particle density.
+For the microgravity experiments, the dependence can be seen only very weakly for experiment run Flight (a) (open blue circles), while in run Flight (b) (filled blue circles), the measured wavelengths do not seem to depend on the microparticle density.
+One problem of parabolic flights as a platform for such investigations is the short time of microgravity in general (\approx 22 s) and its quality.
+The residual gravitational forces (jitter) induce fluctuations in the particle system, and further, there are acceleration forces due to the flight maneuver along the plane's axis in the flight direction that cause a motion of the whole particle cloud, as explained in the beginning of Sec.
+II B. During the experiments performed on ground, the particle system was compressed and then left alone to stabilize for several seconds, which was not possible in the short time provided by the parabola, and would have been hindered by the present fluctuations.
 Also, the electrode separation could not be changed over a large range, again due to the short time.
-Therefore, the microgravity results can not reproduce the behavior of the ground experiments, but they at least indicate that the compression and density increase in general can be achieved and, given a more stable platform (e.g. the ISS), should produce valuable results in the future.
+Therefore, the microgravity results cannot reproduce the behavior of the ground experiments, but they at least indicate that the compression and density increase in general can be achieved and, given a more stable platform (e.g., the ISS), should produce valuable results in the future.

-In the following section, a theoretical model is developed that supports the selected method of wave property manipulation and characterizes the detected waves as dust acoustic waves.
+In Sec.
+III, a theoretical model is developed that supports the selected method of wave property manipulation and characterizes the detected waves as dust acoustic waves.